bilols/thenovelist/README.md

 # thenovelist
-A software solution for generating novels using advanced AI
+A software solution for generating novels using advanced AI, eventually?